Optimal Inference of the Mean Outcome under Optimal Treatment Regime: Discussion

 Theoretically, this paper paves a novel way to establish efficiency optimality theories for OTR in the general scenario allowing nonregularity via variational principle.
 In particular, we derive a variance lower bound for the class of robust asymptotically linear unbiased estimators which is free of path-wise differentiability required in classical semiparametric theories and can be well defined under nonregularity in OTR.
 Under regularity, the proposed class includes the efficient regular estimators and the derived variance lower bound reduces to the classical semiparametric efficiency bound in inference on the mean outcome under OTR.

 In this paper, we focus on the binary OTR without cost constraints.
-However, several more complex scenarios of OTR are also of interests in practice.
+However, several more complex scenarios of OTR are also of interest in practice.
 First, the OTR might be defined with cost constraints as in precision medicine, we sometimes need to strike a balance between the benefit and the cost \citep{illenberger2023identifying}.
-Second, the OTR might be considered when the treatment is of continuous values \citep{ai2024data}.
-When nonregularity is allowed, how to extend the proposed adaptive smoothing approach and efficiency optimality theories to infer the mean outcome under constrainted OTR and continuous OTR needs further investigations.
+Second, the OTR might be considered when the treatment is of continuous values \citep{ai2024data}. {Third, the OTR may be restricted to a parametric class, such as linear index rules, that might be misspecified and induce additional bias \citep{wu2021resampling}.
+When nonregularity is allowed, how to extend the proposed adaptive smoothing approach and efficiency optimality theories to infer the mean outcome under constrainted OTR, continuous OTR and parametric OTR requires further investigation.}